ARTISTIC DIRECTOR, ALLISON TOFFAN

 Teaching credits include: Artist in Residence - Ottawa Rhythm Initiative, Dance Faculty at Sheridan College, Randolph Academy, Montreal Tap Festival, Vancouver International Tap Festival, BC Performing Arts Festival, Manitoba Dance Festival, Eastern Canadian Tap Conference, as well as multiple conventions and workshops across Canada.

 Other notable projects include The Big Band Tap Revue - created with Toronto Jazz

 Orchestra’s Artistic Director Josh Grossman, co-produced by Soraya Peerbaye and

 directed by Emmy Award winner Ted Louis Levy, and dancing on the soundtrack of the critically acclaimed video game Cuphead, nominated for a 2018 Juno award for best orchestration.

-Allison was thrilled to bring the vision of the Toronto International Tap Dance Festival to fruition June of 2017.
+Allison was thrilled to bring the vision of the Toronto International Tap Dance Festival (TITDF) to fruition in June of 2017.
 The inaugural festival marked the official launch of Toffan Rhythm Projects - bridging the goals, mandates, and facilitation of her professional body of work rooted in collaboration, creation, curation, and community development.

 Most recently, Allison launched the creation stage for Ripple Effect - Toffan Rhythm Project's outreach initiative, and is currently working on the Heather Cornell Legacy Project, TITDF 2024, and is thrilled to be a new board member for Manhattan Tap.
 Stay tuned for more updates, and news on other upcoming projects!